PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 To make changes and personalise it, we need to amend some of the files we read about in [Step 4](#st4) (don't worry if you skipped straight to this step, I go through the important points here).

-As mentioned in [Step 4](#st4) the `_config.yml` file contains information such as your blog's name, your name etc. You can personalise your blog by changing name, description _etc._ towards the top of the document.
+As mentioned in [Step 4](#st4) the `_config.yml` file contains information such as your website's name, your name etc. You can personalise your website by changing name, description _etc._ towards the top of the document.

 ![](../assets/img/2021-02-02-13-07-43.png)

 In addition to adding personal details here, uncomment `remote_theme: "mmistakes/minimal-mistakes"`

-There are loads of things you can do with Minimal Mistakes that I've barely started to look into, so you'll have to read up and experiment to make your blog look sleek.
+There are loads of things you can do with Minimal Mistakes that I've barely started to look into, so you'll have to read up and experiment to make your page look sleek.

-If you'd like to add an 'about' page to your blog, MM has a useful guide to [working with pages][mmPagesGuide].
+If you'd like to add an 'about' page to your website, MM has a useful guide to [working with pages][mmPagesGuide].
 The guide is straightforward, but where he mentions [front matter defaults][jekyllFrontMatterDefaults] in step 3, he's referring to the `_config.yml` file.
 The defaults section is toward the end of the document and should look like this if you want to add pages, in addition to posts:

 ![](../assets/img/2021-02-02-13-13-19.png)